-- If you’re eligible for premium-free Part A but opt out of Part A coverage, you’ll be responsible for additional fees and will lose any Social Security benefits.
+- If you’re eligible for premium-free Part A but opt out, you’ll be responsible for additional fees and can lose Social Security benefits.

-- You may be able to delay enrollment in Part B if you have other coverage.
+- You may be able to delay enrollment in Part B if you have another source of health insurance coverage.

 If you’re eligible or about to become eligible for Medicare coverage, you may be wondering if you need to enroll.
 If you already have other health insurance coverage, such as through your or a spouse’s current employer, your former employer, or COBRA, you may not need to sign up right away.